The links below may assist anyone who is interested in the themes discussed in the author's books.

 Atlantipedia (remains an excelllent entry-point for sound research)

-** defunct since mid-2019 but may yet return
+** The Atlantis Rising website is defunct since mid-2019 but may yet return

 Actually there are so many entry points to the subject but most will lead you to stargates and fiction.
 It remains difficult to separate these from serious research.

 A competently-argued theory from an expert in undersea mapping, which I didn’t agree with but didn’t deserve the savaging it received from the academics.

 The Society for Interdisciplinary Studies publishes quarterly Chronology and Catastrophism Review – its origins go back to Velikovsky but in recent years the content has grown in credibility.
 However, anyone who is not influenced by either Velikovsky or creationism should still approach the content with due care and attention!
 The author’s articles may be found in C&C Review 2017:3 and Review 2018:2, pp. 50-53.